Written by Bindu Raichura

 During pregnancy, every meal the mother consumes is essential to the development of the little one.
 Intake of Vitamin A during pregnancy is important because it helps in your baby’s overall development.
 It is crucial for the healthy development of the heart, kidneys, eyes, lungs.

 Vitamin A improves the organ systems such as the respiratory, circulatory, and central nervous systems of the baby.
 It also helps the new mothers with postpartum tissue repairs.
 It is not only essential to get adequate Vitamin A but also to stay at appropriate levels.

 Vitamin A is an essential organic substance existing inside the human body.
-They are the fat-soluble substance which exists in all primary food that we consume.
+They are the fat-soluble substance that exists in all primary food that we consume.
 Our body stores vitamin A in the fatty tissues or the liver and absorbs them through the intestinal tracts.
-It serves as a power-house for:
+It serves as a powerhouse for:

 Technically, there are two forms of Vitamin A in our food regime – Preformed Vitamin A and Provitamin A:

 It is also known as Retinol.
 It is mainly found in non-vegetarian food, including dairy products.
 The name is derived from the fact that it helps produce pigments in the eye’s retina.